 Step 7: Polish Your P’s and Q’s

-You can avoid embarrassing and potentially dangerous situations by teaching your dog reliable Come, Heel, Quiet, and Settle commands.
+You can avoid embarrassing and potentially dangerous situations by teaching your dog safe and reliable Come, Heel, Quiet, and Settle commands.
 Practice is the key!

 Before setting out on your road trip, test your progress somewhere with a lot of distractions, like an outdoor café, beach, or dog park.